Exhibition, Saskatoon: Public services

 Saskatoon Light and Power provides electrical utilities to all Saskatoon neighbourhoods which existed prior to 1958.
 Water is treated and supplied by the City of Saskatoon Water and Wastewater Treatment Branch.
 The Exhibition neighbourhood is a part of the East Division of the Saskatoon Police Services patrol system.
 This division services east of the South Saskatchewan River which encompasses the thirty one neighbourhoods, two industrial areas.
 The three Saskatoon hospitals are located in other nearby neighbourhoods.
 St. Paul's Hospital in the Central Division oversees the Central Business District, the Riversdale Business District, SIAST and nine other residential areas.
 The Exhibition neighbourhood is served by the City of Saskatoon Saskatoon Fire & Protective Services.

 Demographics

-I-neighbor sets the neighbourhood population at 31,474 consists of 12,567 residences.
-Family size is about 2.2 people, with an average family income of $46,242.
-The city of Saskatoon sets the 2007 population count at 2,767 with homeownership at 56.7%.
+As of 2025, the area is home to 2,757 residents.
+The neighbourhood is considered a middle-income area, with a median personal income of $50,400, and a home ownership rate of 54.0%.